sarah-quinones/faer-rs/README.md

 do.
 Please ask questions on the Discord server or the issue itself if anything is unclear!

+# Minimum supported Rust version

+The current MSRV is Rust 1.67.0.

 # Benchmarks

 The benchmarks were run on an `11th Gen Intel(R) Core(TM) i5-11400 @ 2.60GHz` with 12 threads.